SuperBona/React-fundamental-projects/README.md

 #### Steps

-- in README.md there are all the steps of projects and useful informations
+- in README.md files, for each project there are all the steps of projects and useful informations

 #### Size